IHE/RAD.IDR/input/pagecontent/volume-3.md

   - (RID50261, RadLex, "Non-actionable") defined as not requiring follow-up actions.

-Note: The presence of a Recommendation for a given impression is an implicit indication that it is actionable.
+> Note 1.
+The presence of a Recommendation for a given impression is an implicit indication that it is actionable.
 Having an explicit code can help with subsequent tracking and follow-up.
+>

-Note: Conversely, actionable findings do not always have a corresponding Recommendation.
+> Note 2.
+Conversely, actionable findings do not always have a corresponding Recommendation.
 For example, an identified pneumothorax is a well-known entity to the referring clinician with standard actions to address it.
 The imaging clinician would be unlikely to re-iterate those actions in the report.
+>

-Note: Category 1 and Category 2 codes constitute "critical findings" which often result in direct Communications (see Section 6.7.3.9) due to the clinical urgency.
+> Note 3.
+Category 1 and Category 2 codes constitute "critical findings" which often result in direct Communications (see Section 6.7.3.9) due to the clinical urgency.

 The narrative form of the Impression section is often directly dictated by the imaging clinician.
 Tools also exist that generate a draft of the